 For example: a weekly alert which was created on Wednesday the 1st would fire the first time on Friday the 3rd.
 It would contain changes that occurred from the time the workflow was created on the 1st until 11:59 PM on Thursday the 2nd.
 The following week's alert would be sent on the 10th and would include changes from Friday the 3rd to Thursday the 9th.

 - If multiple rows are changed when the sheet is saved within the timeframe of the selected frequency, then the workflow will run for every row that meets the trigger criteria.
 Recipients of this automation will receive a single notification with up to 100 rows in grid format.

 - If placeholders are used in the custom messages of your automation, separate alerts will be generated for each unique custom message.
+Placeholders cannot be used when the Run workflow: setting is Hourly, Daily, or Weekly.
 See Dynamically Add Cell Data in the Subject and Body of Request Messages for more information about message placeholders.